ericproffitt/TopicModelsVB.jl/README.md

 The ```file``` keyword arguments indicate the path where the respective file is located.

 It is often the case that even once files are correctly formatted and read, the corpus will still contain formatting defects which prevent it from being loaded into a model.
-Therefore, before loading a corpus into a model, it is **very important** that one of the following is run,
+Therefore, before loading a corpus into a model, it is **important** that one of the following is run,

 ```julia
 fixcorp!(corp)